tabulate/tabulate/CONTRIBUTING.md

 Tabulate follows the Semantic Versioning guidelines: http://semver.org/

 The version number is hard-coded at two places in `tabulate.php`.
-It would also be in `README.md` but trunk is stable so there's no need to specify a stable tag.
+It would also be in `README.md` but as trunk is stable there's no need to specify a stable tag.

 The number of the highest version of WordPress that we test against is hard-coded in `README.md` and the Travis build file `.travis.yml`.

+When updating scripts, the version numbers in `WordPress\Tabulate\Menus::admin_enqueue()` also need to be updated (or should these just be changed to also use `TABULATE_VERSION`?).

 ## Ideas for future development

 Some possibilities:

+* Shortcode and widget for FoH display of data.
 * Map display, where there is spacial data in a table.
 * An audit trail, logging all modifications.
 * File storage, for blob types.